All blogs / 8+ Reinforcement Learning Project Ideas

 MineRL contains an imitation learning dataset of over 60 million frames of recorded human player data in Minecraft.
 The goal is to train agents that can navigate an open world and overcome inherent challenges such as tasks with lots of hierarchy and sparse rewards.

-MineRL is currently running two competition tracks as part of NeurIPS 2021:
+MineRL provides useful getting started tutorials as well as a helpful community.
+As an additional incentive, MineRL is currently running two competition tracks with prizes as part of NeurIPS 2021:

 If you're looking to train agents to play highly complex mainstream games, you should check out AIArena.
 They run regular streams and ladders for a community of researchers, practitioners, and hobbyists building deep learning agents for StarCraft II.

-Some other games with RL frameworks you might be interested in:
+Aside from StarCraft II, here are some other mainstream games with RL frameworks you might be interested in:

 Here are some additional project ideas that are also worth checking out:

 There's a huge range of exciting projects to explore in reinforcement learning.
 This list is by no means comprehensive, but I hope it's given you some inspiration for your own RL project!